2025 Malagasy protests: 7 October

 Police used tear gas on hundreds of protesters.
 A march was stopped by a barricade.
 One man was hospitalized.
 The United Nations criticized the police and the usage of live ammunition.

 8 October

-President Andry Rajoelina offered talks, but the protesters rejected them as long as protests are being suppressed.
-President Andry Rajoelina called the protests a coup.
+Rajoelina offered talks, but the protesters rejected them as long as protests were being suppressed.
+Rajoelina called the protests a coup.

 9 October

 Stun grenades, tear gas and rubber bullets were used on protesters.

 12 October

 A contingent of the Malagasy military (CAPSAT) mutinied and called for the military to back and protect the protestors, encountering little resistance as it took control of central Antananarivo.

 13 October

 CAPSAT announced it had seized control of all military forces.
-President Andry Rajoelina fled the country.
+Rajoelina fled the country.

 14 October

 Rajoelina issued a decree dissolving the National Assembly that was scheduled to launch impeachment measures against him.
 Despite this, the National Assembly proceeded to impeach him with 130 votes in favor and one blank vote.
-At the same time, protests were held in Antananarivo denouncing Rajoelina as a French stooge over his dual citizenship and support from Paris.
+At the same time, protests were held in Antananarivo denouncing Rajoelina as a French stooge due to his dual citizenship and support from Paris.
 Several protesters carried Malagasy flags and the Straw Hat Pirates' Jolly Roger flag from the manga series One Piece.
 After the vote, Colonel Michael Randrianirina declared that all state institutions were being dissolved, except for the National Assembly.